 - Squinting to see near or far images

 - Difficulty focusing on printed words

 - Double vision

-Because correcting a strong astigmatism is more complicated than correcting a mild astigmatism, an extra-strength charge is assessed on orders of glasses with single-vision lenses when the Rx indicates a strong astigmatism.
-Bifocal or progressive lenses with high CYL numbers that call for strong astigmatism corrections come with no extra-strength charge.
+There is an extra-strength charge on orders of single-vision lenses when the prescription indicates strong astigmatism since these are more complicated to produce.
+Bifocal or progressive lenses with high CYL numbers that call for strong astigmatism corrections do not have any extra charges.

 If you’re in the market for some new frames that can accommodate astigmatism corrections, discover our newest eyeglasses frame styles.